-As the application utility of blockchain continues to grow from blockchain 1.0 to blockchain 3.0, it becomes even more critical for blockchain users and developers to gain a better understanding of the security and privacy properties of blockchains.
-We have given an overview of the first implementation of the blockchain in Bitcoin, have touched on some frequently asked questions, such as how the blockchain ensures security through its hash chained storage with hash pointer and Merkle tree and its consensus mechanism, what impact of different online transaction models may have on the security of blockchain, especially against the double spending problem.
+As the application utility of blockchain continues to grow from Blockchain 1.0 to Blockchain 3.0, it becomes even more critical for blockchain users and developers to gain a better understanding of the security and privacy properties of blockchains.
+We have given an overview of the first implementation of the blockchain in Bitcoin.
+We have also touched on some frequently asked questions such as how the blockchain ensures security through its hash chained storage with hash pointer and Merkle tree and its consensus mechanism, as well as what the impact of different online transaction models may have on the security of blockchain, especially against the double spending problem.
 In the subsequent sections, we focus on discussing the security properties that a blockchain system provides, whether a Bitcoin system can really guarantee anonymity, and what security and privacy techniques can benefit the current and the future generation of blockchain development.